Qubit regularized $O(N)$ nonlinear sigma models: Worldline formulation and the worm algorithm

-Fortunately, it is well-known how to construct a worm algorithm that can efficiently sample configurations in the partition function \eqref{eq:Z} \cite{singh_qubit_2019, banerjee_conformal_2019}.
+A major motivation for constructing a worldline representation is that such worldline configurations can be efficiently sampled with local updates using worm algorithms \cite{prokofev_worm_2010, prokofev_worm_2001}.
+In many cases, worm algorithms with a worldline representation also solve the sign problem \cite{azcoiti_geometric_2009, wolff_simulating_2010, wolff_simulating_2009a, wolff_simulating_2009, wenger_efficient_2009, huffman_fermion_2017, chandrasekharan_fermion_2010}.
+In this section, we describe a worm algorithm for the worldline representation constructed above.
 Our algorithm is very similar to the one described in Refs.~\cite{singh_qubit_2019, banerjee_conformal_2019}, suitably generalized to $n$ colors.

-With the algorithm in place, we can now measure several observables.
-In this work, we focus on two observables.
-The first observable is the current-current susceptibility (which is related to the superfluid density) $\rho_s$ defined through the $O(N)$ conserved current.
-It can be computed by measuring the conserved $O(N)$ charge along one of the spatial directions.
-In any given worldline configuration, we can measure the spatial winding number total $Q_{i}$ for any color $i$.
-Then the current-current susceptibility can be computed using

-Because of the $O(N)$ symmetry, this will be the same for all colors $i$, and hence we can further average over all colors to improve the statistics.